Test-Time Distillation for Continual Model Adaptation: Experiments

-We next evaluate SAIL in domain generalization scenarios on Office-Home and PACS, as shown in Table \ref{tab:dg}.
+We next evaluate CoDiRe in domain generalization scenarios on OfficeHome and PACS, as shown in Table \ref{tab:dg}.
 Unlike corruption scenarios where images are severely degraded, shifts here arise from stylistic or contextual variations across domains (e.g., cartoons and sketches).
-Thus, this difference strongly favors VLMs, which benefit from large-scale pre-training over diverse web imagery.
-Consistent with this, TTA4VLM methods significantly outperform traditional TTA/CTTA baselines, which show limited or even no improvement.
-Nonetheless, SAIL still establishes state-of-the-art performance across both datasets.
-Even in less challenging situations where the zero-shot VLM already performs well (such as PACS), SAIL still yields marginal gains.
-These results highlight SAIL's ability to balance the complementary strengths of VLMs and AdaptNet.
+Thus, CLIP exhibits robust performance in such scenarios, which greatly benefits from large-scale pre-training on diverse web imagery.
+Consistent with this, only a zero-shot CLIP could significantly outperform all the TTA/CTTA baselines.
+Nonetheless, CoDiRe still establishes excellent performance across both datasets.
+These results highlight CoDiRe's ability to balance the complementary strengths of the task-specific knowledge from the target model and the open-world knowledge from CLIP.
 It remains effective across diverse shift types, from low-level corruptions to high-level domain variation.